itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 <span style="color: var(--color-bl)">Intel® Core™ Ultra</span> <span style="color: var(--color-gr)">9</span> processor <span style="color: var(--color-ye)">1</span><span style="color: var(--color-re)">85</span><span style="color: var(--color-ma)">H</span>
 </pre>

-It's because of the 'Ultra' lineup that was newly introduced.
+It's because of the 'Ultra' name that was newly introduced.
 Let's see what it means.

 > In addition to Intel® Core™ processor, we have also introduced Intel® Core™ Ultra processors.
 Designed for premium laptops, these advanced processors will usher in the age of the AI PC by featuring Intel’s first integrated neural processing unit, or NPU, for power-efficient AI acceleration and local inference on PC.